What Is Vulvodynia?

 The doctor may also suggest treatments like:

-Transcutaneous electrical nerve stimulation (TENS).
-This treatment uses a low volt electrical current to ease pain.
+- Transcutaneous electrical nerve stimulation (TENS).
+This treatment uses a low-voltage electrical current to ease pain.

 If you have a type of localized vulvodynia called provoked vestibulodynia, your doctor may suggest surgery to remove painful tissue, especially if other options haven’t helped.